Traditional Chinese Hot Pot

 Hack: Chop leftover green onions and freeze in a sealable freezer bag or container for future use.
 While they won’t retain the crispness that would make them suitable for salads or garnish, they will be fine for cooking.

-Hack: For instructional videos for making traditional Chinese cuisine, visit Yuhong’s Country Kitchen on YouTube!
+Hack: For more instructional videos for making traditional Chinese cuisine, visit Yuhong’s Country Kitchen on YouTube!